ChickTechRDU/rpi-wordpress-screen/README.md

 - Edit the slide deck to their liking
 - Practice amongst themselves and one of the volunteers
-- Do a practice run in front of the class and recieve feedback from the class
+- Do a practice run in front of the class and receive feedback from the class
 - Present to the parents
 - Present to the whole kickoff audience